-For a few extraordinary minutes in late 2024, a spacecraft the size of a basketball court skimmed within 25 kilometers of an alien ocean.
-Europa Clipper β NASA's most capable planetary science mission in a generation β made its first dedicated close flyby of Jupiter's moon Europa, threading a trajectory designed over decades of theoretical work and refined by years of engineering.
-The data it sent back is still being processed, but what has already emerged from nine simultaneously operating instruments represents the most detailed look scientists have ever had at one of the solar system's most compelling targets.
+In the years ahead, a spacecraft the size of a basketball court will skim within 25 kilometers of an alien ocean.
+Europa Clipper β NASA's most capable planetary science mission in a generation β is currently in cruise toward Jupiter, its nine science instruments deployed, checked out, and waiting.
+The trajectory was designed over decades of theoretical work and refined by years of engineering.
+When the first close flyby of Jupiter's moon Europa finally arrives, scientists expect it to deliver the most detailed look at one of the solar system's most compelling targets that any instrument has ever achieved.

 Europa is not a subtle world.
 Beneath a shell of water ice that may be anywhere from 10 to 30 kilometers thick, a global saltwater ocean stretches roughly 100 kilometers deep β containing more liquid water than all of Earth's oceans combined.
 That ocean stays liquid not because of sunlight, which barely reaches this far from the Sun, but because of tidal flexing.
 Jupiter's immense gravity, combined with gravitational tugs from the other Galilean moons Io and Ganymede, kneads Europa's interior like dough, generating heat through friction.
 The result is a world in perpetual thermal motion, where the interface between the rocky seafloor and the overlying ocean could, in principle, support chemistry not unlike what happens at Earth's hydrothermal vents.